dinhbrandon/autotech/README.md

 **Cloning down the Repository:**
 1. Open your command line and navigate to a directory where you would like this project to be cloned to
 2. To clone via HTTPS run: `git clone https://gitlab.com/dinhbrandon/project-beta.git`
+3. Change directory into the newly cloned project directory `cd project-beta`

 **Setting up Docker:** \
 In your command line run the following snippets of code: